 Stay on trail and on the designated route.
 The standard route to a destination is the best route.
 Getting lost is easier off-trail, and lost people off-trail are harder to find.
 Going off trail, especially in sensitive areas, damages the environment.

-Check the weather forecast before you leave. weather.gov, can provide point forecasts.
+Check the weather forecast before you leave. weather.gov, can provide point forecasts (for example, forecast for the Raspberry Mountain trailhead).
 Get the forecast for a nearby city, then click on the map at the location you plan to be at.
 Be sure to check the elevation that the forecast is for, also.
 Then watch the weather while you are out.
 Storms can develop quickly.

 To paraphrase Ed Viesturs: reaching the summit (destination) is optional, returning to the trailhead is not.